rmcsharry/ernest-site/content/documentation/vcloud-normal-examples.md

 # vCloud Director Normal Examples

-If you would like to try Ernest but do not have access to vCloud you can request a vcloud account [here](/vcloud-account).
+If you would like to try Ernest but do not have access to vCloud you can request a demo vCloud account [here](/vcloud-account).

 Before we get started we will need the following information: